justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 Example of using a common vocabulary/ontology:

-If you have a relational database with the tables "Customer" and "Supplier" and each have a column or a reference to a column that eventually leads to a column called "name" those have the same meaning.
+If you have a relational database with the tables "Customer" and "Supplier" and each have a column or a reference to a column that eventually leads to a column called "name" those have the same meaning but you can't use the same predicate to obtain the names.
 If you have to write a query that uses "Customer.name" and "Supplier.name" curiosity won't lead you to write a query that uses "Customer.name," "Supplier.name," "TruckDriver.name," "Mechanic.name," "Administrator.name," etc. but curiosity will lead you to a query like "?s [gist:name](https://github.com/semanticarts/gist/blob/develop/gistCore.ttl#L3757) ?name" that will look for any subject that has a casual name.